JustinotherGitter/Masters-Thesis/README.md

   | <kbd>Ctrl</kbd>+<kbd>Click</kbd> | SyncTex: Link from PDF to source |

 </div>

+[VSCode] also includes the ability to insert code snippets.
+I've set up a few frequently used code snippets, but there is, as always, much to be improved upon.
+See [this file](./.vscode/Writeup_snippets.code-snippets 'My Writeup code snippets') for where to implement them as well as my code snippets.[^vs_snip]

+[^vs_snip]: If the relative link breaks due to the `.gitignore` file, see [this page](https://code.visualstudio.com/docs/editor/userdefinedsnippets 'Snippets in VSCode') for more information on [VSCode] code snippets.

 <!-- MARK: 3.
 RegEx -->
 ### Useful RegEx patterns